dduda2894/obviously/README.md

 Note:
 For the purpose of this test, the scraper only picks one sub category from each available category.
 Some subcategory have different layout.
-Only the most prominent layout was addressed in the craper.
+Only the layout where product are displayed on first page was addressed in the scraper.

 ###  ASOS product search API